Shark Pet Plus Review

 Filtration

-To test filtration, we vacuum up 1/3 cup of flour in a controlled, clean room environment while monitoring air quality for fine particulate increases using two Dylos air quality monitors.
+To assess filtration, we vacuum 1/3 cup of flour in a controlled testing room while using two Dylos air quality monitors to track any increase in fine particulates.
 Because flour particles are so small, they can escape ineffective filters and identify vacuums that could leak concerning levels of airborne contaminants, including pet allergens or dander.
-Measurements less than 75 are excellent, 75-150 are very good, and 150-300 is good.
+Measurements under 75 are excellent, 75-150 are very good, and 150-300 are good.

 Shark Pet Plus | |